1912 New York Giants season

 The 1912 New York Giants season was the franchise's 30th season.
 It involved the Giants winning the National League pennant.
 They were beaten by the Boston Red Sox in the World Series.
 Fred Snodgrass took most of the blame, as he dropped a fly ball in the deciding contest.

 Led by manager John McGraw, the Giants dominated the NL, opening the season 54–11 and building a 16 1/2-game lead by July 3.
-On the offensive side, they easily led the league in runs scored.
+On the offensive side, they led the league in runs scored.
 Larry Doyle finished fourth in the batting race and was voted league MVP.
 Chief Meyers had one of the greatest offensive seasons ever for a catcher and was second in batting.

-They had arguably the best pitching staff, too.
+They also had a successful pitching staff.
 Jeff Tesreau, Hall of Famer Christy Mathewson, and Red Ames finished 1–2–5 in league ERA.
 Rube Marquard's 18-game winning streak was the top story in baseball.

 Taken together with the 1911 and 1913 pennant winners, this team is considered one of the greatest of all-time.
 It also makes up a good portion of the 1966 book The Glory of Their Times, as Marquard, Meyers, and Snodgrass were three of the players interviewed.